Shot noise: Origin

 In a statistical experiment such as tossing a fair coin and counting the occurrences of heads and tails, the numbers of heads and tails after many throws will differ by only a tiny percentage, while after only a few throws outcomes with a significant excess of heads over tails or vice versa are common; if an experiment with a few throws is repeated over and over, the outcomes will fluctuate a lot.
 From the law of large numbers, one can show that the relative fluctuations reduce as the reciprocal square root of the number of throws, a result valid for all statistical fluctuations, including shot noise.

 Shot noise exists because phenomena such as light and electric current consist of the movement of discrete (also called "quantized") 'packets'.
 Consider light—a stream of discrete photons—coming out of a laser pointer and hitting a wall to create a visible spot.
 The fundamental physical processes that govern light emission are such that these photons are emitted from the laser at random times; but the many billions of photons needed to create a spot are so many that the brightness, the number of photons per unit of time, varies only infinitesimally with time.
 However, if the laser brightness is reduced until only a handful of photons hit the wall every second, the relative fluctuations in number of photons, i.e., brightness, will be significant, just as when tossing a coin a few times.
 These fluctuations are shot noise.

 The concept of shot noise was first introduced in 1918 by Walter Schottky who studied fluctuations of current in vacuum tubes.

 Shot noise may be dominant when the finite number of particles that carry energy (such as electrons in an electronic circuit or photons in an optical device) is sufficiently small so that uncertainties due to the Poisson distribution, which describes the occurrence of independent random events, are significant.
-It is important in electronics, telecommunications, optical detection, and fundamental physics.
+It is important in electronics, telecommunications, optical detection, nuclear physics, and fundamental physics.

 The term can also be used to describe any noise source, even if solely mathematical, of similar origin.
 For instance, particle simulations may produce a certain amount of "noise", where because of the small number of particles simulated, the simulation exhibits undue statistical fluctuations which don't reflect the real-world system.
 The magnitude of shot noise increases according to the square root of the expected number of events, such as the electric current or intensity of light.
 But since the strength of the signal itself increases more rapidly, the relative proportion of shot noise decreases and the signal-to-noise ratio (considering only shot noise) increases anyway.
 Thus shot noise is most frequently observed with small currents or low light intensities that have been amplified.

 The number of photons that are collected by a given detector varies, and follows a Poisson distribution, depicted here for averages of 1, 4, and 10.